TomSpencerLondon/Devops/README.md

 and security scanning.
 The testing takes place during the deployment stage and there is a difference between deployment and release.
 In the second system we are able to fail fast and trouble shoot quickly.

 In the first time diagram, we see agile development with stories.
-The are:
+There are:
 - manual builds
 - manual tests on the machine
 - manual deployments (time consuming)